YouTube Data MCP server

 • YOUTUBE_API_KEY: Your YouTube Data API key (required)

-• YOUTUBE_TRANSCRIPT_LANG: Default caption language (optional, default: 'ko')
+• YOUTUBE_TRANSCRIPT_LANG: Default language for captions (optional, defaults to 'ko')

 MCP Client Configuration